TEMPLATED SOLUTIONS

 Step 1: Select the transactional churn template

-To start, select the type of churn that matches your business type, in this case, "predict if the transactional activity of my current active customers will go down in volume or frequency".
+To start, select the type of churn that matches your business type, in this transactional case, "predict if transactional activity of my currently active customers will go down in volume or frequency”.

 Step 4: Define contributing factors